flamewave000/dragonflagon-arch/README.md

 ### See Walls/Lights/Sounds on other Layers

 The walls, lighting, and wounds layers now have a toggle button that allows you to see them from other layers.
 This is very handy for map building when you are placing lights and such and want to try and line things up, or see exactly what walls/lights/sounds you're interacting with.
+When this feature is active on the wall/light/sound, the icon for that layer will slowly flash blue to indicate that this is turned on.

 ![view walls, lights, and sounds on other layers](.assets/general-view-layers.gif)